section-engineering-education/engineering-education/content/articles/how-to-build-a-text-classification-model-using-bert-and-tensorflow/index.md

 #### Encoding

 Because machine learning does not work well with the text, we need to convert the text into real numbers.
 This process is known as encoding.
 BERT will convert a given sentence into an embedding vector.

 Let's download the BERT model.

-### Download the BERT model
+### Downloading the BERT model
 BERT models are usually pre-trained.
 They are available in [TensorFlow Hub](https://www.tensorflow.org/hub).
-TensorFlow Hub contains all the pre-trained machine learning models that are easily downloaded.
+TensorFlow Hub contains all the pre-trained machine learning models that are downloaded.

 We will download two models, one to perform preprocessing and the other one for encoding.
 The links for the models are shown below.